lancedb/lancedb/docs/src/ann_indexes.md

 In order to make vector search faster, you can create an index over your vector data.
 Vector indexes are faster but not as accurate as exhaustive search.
-LanceDB provide many parameters to fine tune the size of the index, the speed of queries and the accuracy for results
+LanceDB provide many parameters to fine tune the size of the index, the speed of queries and the accuracy of results.

 ## Creating an ANN Index